 Recent projects include a Billboard Top 10 chart recording of two cello sonatas, Paradise Found and Requiem for the Planet, for Avie Records with cellist Sara Sant’Ambrogio of the Eroica Trio; a double concerto for violinist Michael Guttman and cellist Jing Zhao; and Lacrymae for cellist Inbal Segev’s “20 for 2020” project.

 Photo Credit: Jaime Lopez

-Born in New York City in 1955, Wolosoff began studying classical piano at a young age.
-Of his debut recital, then-New York Times music critic Tim Page wrote that “Mr. Wolosoff is an artist with ideas.
+Born in New York City in 1955, Wolosoff played in a variety of rock bands as a teenager while pursuing studies in classical piano performance.
+During his early career as a freelance classical pianist, Wolosoff’s debut recital earned a glowing review from then-New York Times music critic Tim Page, who wrote that “Mr. Wolosoff is an artist with ideas.
 He combines keen musical insight with a prismatic sense of tonal color.”
-Wolosoff began receiving wider acclaim as a composer with the release of “Songs Without Words” on Naxos American Classics, a collection of 18 divertimenti performed by the Carpe Diem String Quartet.
+Wolosoff began receiving wider acclaim as a composer with the release of Songs Without Words on Naxos American Classics, a collection of 18 divertimenti performed by the Carpe Diem String Quartet.

 Wolosoff earned a B.A. from Bard College and an M.M. from the New England Conservatory.
 He lives on Shelter Island with his wife, the artist Margaret Garrett.
-He has two daughters, the singer-songwriter